Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Introduction

-Although these systematics have plagued the robust derivation of galaxy stellar ages and masses for two decades \citep{Maraston+05, Maraston+06, Conroy+09, Conroy+10, Kriek+10, Zibetti+13, Riffel+15, Capozzi+16}, a step forward towards a solution of this conundrum came from the detection of strong spectral features from TP-AGB stars in the rest-frame NIR spectra of one massive quiescent galaxy at $z\sim1$ observed with JWST, dubbed D36123 \citep{Lu+25}\footnote{Lu et al. present three galaxy spectra, but only one had the SNR required for a robust detection of spectral features.}.
-The spectrum of D36123 has very high quality, with signal-to-noise ratio, SNR$\sim$187, and comparing it to a wide range of population synthesis models clearly points to a sizable TP-AGB contribution, such as M13, as the best-fitting SPS models.
-The question then arises as to whether galaxy D36123 is an exceptional case, or whether this is typical among the spectra of high-redshift QGs\footnote{QGs galaxies have the advantage that their spectra are dominated by evolved stellar phases rather than by star formation, but it should be pointed out that \cite{Riffel+07, Riffel+15} found evidence that including TP-AGB models provides better fits also in star-forming galaxies at low redshift.}.
+Although these systematics have plagued the robust derivation of galaxy stellar ages and masses for two decades \citep{Maraston+05, Maraston+06, Conroy+09, Conroy+10, Kriek+10, Zibetti+13, Riffel+15, Capozzi+16}, a step forward towards a solution of this conundrum came from the detection of strong spectral features from TP-AGB stars in the rest-frame NIR { spectrum of the} massive quiescent galaxy { D36123 (signal-to-noise ratio, SNR$\sim$187)} at $z\sim1$ observed with JWST. { The comparison with} a wide range of SPS models { in \cite{Lu+25}} clearly { indicates} a sizable TP-AGB contribution in this galaxy, { with M13 models providing the best overall fits to the observed spectra.} The question then arises as to whether galaxy D36123 is an exceptional case, or whether this result is typical among the spectra of high-redshift { quiescent galaxies} (QGs)\footnote{QGs have the advantage that their spectra are dominated by evolved stellar phases rather than by star formation, but it should be pointed out that \cite{Riffel+07, Riffel+15} found evidence that including TP-AGB models provides better fits also in star-forming galaxies at low redshifts.}.

-This Letter aims to address this question by analyzing JWST/NIRSpec PRISM observations of 27 quiescent galaxies (QGs) from programs GO-5019 (PI: Shiying Lu) and the Cosmic Evolution Early Release Science (CEERS) survey (DD-ERS-1345; PI: S. L. Finkelstein, \citealt{Finkelstein+25}).
-We employ the same three SPS models we used in \cite{Lu+25}, namely M13, BC03, and C09, to fit the galaxies' spectra, evaluate the goodness of fits and compare the physical parameters derived in each case.
-Throughout this work, we adopt a flat $\Lambda$CDM cosmology with $H_0 = 70~{\rm km~s^{-1}~Mpc^{-1}}$, $\Omega_{\rm m} = 0.3$, and $\Omega_\Lambda = 0.7$.
+This Letter aims to address this question by analyzing JWST/NIRSpec PRISM observations of 27 QGs from program GO-5019 (PI: Shiying Lu) and the Cosmic Evolution Early Release Science (CEERS) survey (DD-ERS-1345; PI: S. L. Finkelstein, \citealt{Finkelstein+25}).
+We { therefore} adopt here three of the SPS models as in \cite{Lu+25}: M13, which we found to provide the best fit, { alongside BC03 and C09 that are routinely used in the community to derive galaxy properties, particularly at high redshift.} { We then fit the spectra, evaluate the goodness of fit, and compare the physical parameters derived for each model adopting the same procedures as \cite{Lu+25}, which allows us a straight comparison between the results.} Throughout this work, we adopt a flat $\Lambda$CDM cosmology with $H_0 = 70~{\rm km~s^{-1}~Mpc^{-1}}$, $\Omega_{\rm m} = 0.3$, and $\Omega_\Lambda = 0.7$.
 All magnitudes are reported in the AB system \citep{Oke+Gunn+1983}, and we assume the \cite{Chabrier+03} initial mass function.